kailash-manasarovar/statement/docs/timeline/2026/july.md

 - But I can tell what people are thinking and feeling, especially if it's intense, and if I know them, even if I just spent a whole day with them, it doesn't matter what they look like, I know who they are.
 - Anyway, that's incidental maybe, or perhaps it was part of their research efforts into how brain-damaged I actually am, not that they care I'm sure.

+#### The Bible falls open at Isaiah 31

+- Taryn and her boyfriend Yan come round to check the windows have been blacked out in Bali.
+- I have just been doing my bible study, which entails opening the bible wherever it may open and reading that bit.
+- The doorbell rings and I leave the open bible on the bed to go and answer the door.
+- They come up to see the work on the windows.
+- My bible is open on the bed at Isaiah 31.
+- I see Taryn glance at it.
+- Are they following along?
+Or do they think God is dead?
+- The helpers and the helped.
+Every last one of them.
+- That was a rare good moment.

 #### A man approaches me in the street

 - I'm walking to the beach one day about a week later and a local man drives up beside me on his motorbike and starts to talk to me.